-Mhen combining your product with equipment made by other manufacturers (e.g. seat cushions, drive devices, etc.), make sure that the suitability of the individual components and the unit made up of them is ensured.
-Information on the suitability of the combination can be obtained from the manufacturer of the third-party components or from your rehabilitation specialist retailer.
+Mhen combining your product with equipment made by other manufacturers (e.g. seat cushion, drive devices, etc.), make sure that the serviceability of the individual components and the unit made up of them is ensured.
+You can get information on the suitability of a combination from the manufacturer of the thirdparty components or from your rehabilitation specialist retailer.